raviranjan940/React-Weather-App/README.md

 A live demo of the React Weather App is available at [LINK TO LIVE DEMO](https://react-weather-app-shemmee.netlify.app).

 # Credits
-- The weather app was created by [s-shemmee](https://github.com/s-shemmee) as a final project for the SheCodes React workshop.
+- The weather app was created by [s-shemmee](https://github.com/raviranjan940) as a project.
-- The app uses the SheCodes Weather API to retrieve weather data.
+- The app uses the OpenWeather's Weather API to retrieve weather data.

 # License
 This project is licensed under the MIT license.